RayLeeSix/Erlang-Cowboy-Angular/README.md

 # Dependencies
-To build you will need Erlang OTP and Git.
+To build you will need Erlang OTP/19 and Git.

 # Installing
 $ git clone https://github.com/Hosnidokht/Erlang-Cowboy-Angular.git